naninovel/docs/docs/guide/characters.md

 ## Lip Sync

-[Generic](/guide/characters.md#generic-characters) and [Live2D](/guide/characters.md#live2d-characters) character implementations support so called "lip synchronization" feature, allowing to drive character's mouth animation while its the author of the printed message by sending the appropriate events.
+[Generic](/guide/characters.md#generic-characters), [layered](/guide/characters.md#layered-characters) and [Live2D](/guide/characters.md#live2d-characters) character implementations support lip synchronization feature, allowing drive character's mouth animation while it's the author of the printed message by sending the appropriate events.

 [!!fx_YS2ZQGHI]

 When [auto voicing](/guide/voicing.md#auto-voicing) feature is enabled, lip sync events will be driven by the voice over; otherwise, printed text messages will activate the events.
 In the latter case, you'll probably sometimes want to manually start or stop the lip sync (eg, to prevent mouth animation when punctuation marks are printed); for such cases, use [@lipSync] command.

-See [Generic](/guide/characters.md#generic-characters) and [Live2D](/guide/characters.md#live2d-characters) character implementation docs below for the details on how to setup the lip sync feature.
+See [Generic](/guide/characters.md#generic-characters), [layered](/guide/characters.md#layered-characters) and [Live2D](/guide/characters.md#live2d-characters) character implementation docs below for the details on how to set up the lip sync feature.

 ## Linked Printer